tattersoftware/codeigniter4-frontend/README.md

 ## Testing

-This library includes some PHPUnit extension classes in **src/Test/** to assist with testing vendor-sourced Bundles and Publishers.
-These are uses to test the files from this library but are also available for other projects that use `Tatter\Frontend`.
+This library includes a PHPUnit extension classes in **src/Test/** to assist with testing vendor-sourced Publishers. `Tatter\Assets` has a similar test case for Bundles.
+These two classes are used to test the files from this library but are also available for other projects that use `Tatter\Frontend`.
 To test your own classes simply extend the appropriate test case and add a data provider method with your class name and criteria to meet.
 See the test files in **tests/** for examples.